q3769/semver-maven-plugin/README.md

 ### Merge with another SemVer

 - This merge strategy is opinionated.
-SemVer spec itself does not mention merging.
+The SemVer spec itself only defines the order of precedence among versions, and does not mention merging.

 ```shell
 mvn semver:merge -Dsemver=1.3.10-HOTFIX